 Robotics in the food industry

 ING states that “the obstacles to the robotization of the food industry have been overcome.”
-Automation is gaining more and more presence in production processes, with robots increasingly capable of handling delicate and diverse foods, meeting food safety requirements and operating in challenging environments such as heat, cold or humidity.
+AI in the food industry is gaining more and more presence in production processes, with robots increasingly capable of handling delicate and diverse foods, meeting food safety requirements and operating in challenging environments such as heat, cold or humidity.

 There are two types of robots making waves in the sector: the generic ones that are used to move heavy objects or bypassing products, and the specialized ones that help in more complex and specific tasks such as cutting meat or processing vegetables.
 In this second group are also the robots that are responsible for packing the products, more and more usual.